chipolux/GameNetworkingSockets/README_P2P.md

 messages from one host to another.
 This means hosts must have a constant connection to your service, once that enables you to *push* messages to them.

-SteamNetworkingSockets supports a pluggable signaling service.
+GameNetworkingSockets supports a pluggable signaling service.
 The requirements placed on your signaling service are relatively minimal:

 * Individual rendezvous messages are small.
 (Perhaps bigger than IP MTU,